 Uber drivers: 3 million

 Cities: 633 cities

 Countries: 78 countries

-Every taxi ride ends with rider giving money to the driver which is the major source of income for taxi businesses worldwide and Uber is the same.
-The Uber revenue model has the same source of the income as of now.
+Every taxi ride ends with the rider giving money to the driver which is the major source of income for taxi businesses worldwide and Uber is the same.
+The Uber revenue model has the same source of income as of now.
 But, the thing that separates the Uber revenue model from the revenue model of an ordinary taxi business is the number of rides.

 On a normal day, Uber gets 1 million rides.
 Now that’s what affects its total revenue.
-Uber additionally has different sources through which Uber pricing model is chosen.
+Uber additionally has different sources through which the Uber pricing model is chosen.
 Let’s see what that is:

 1. Uber has added different car models to the fleet: The pricing model of Uber for every vehicle relies upon the size and level of luxury of the car.
 From ‘special SUV rides’ to ‘mini rides’, Uber brings to the table all at various price ranges.